 sensitive = true

-}This method uses an Okta API Service Application configured for the OAuth 2.0 client credentials flow with a public/private key pair.
-It allows for granular, scope-based access control.
+}This method uses an Okta API Service Application set up for the OAuth 2.0 client credentials flow with a public/private key pair.
+It gives you granular, scope-based access control.

 Setup Steps: